AsteriskAmpersand/Ice-Experimental/README.md

   - Status Limit Override increased to 3.5x/4.0x of Base Status (up from 1.7x/2.0x).
 - Element Conversion (Set Bonus Skill):
   - Conversion rate increased to 8x for all weapons (up from 5x, or 2x for Bowguns).
-  > This change brings the power level of the Alatreon set close to other element-based sets, allowing it to be used as a competitive alternative.
+  > This change brings the power level of the Alatreon set close to other element sets, allowing it to be used as a competitive alternative.
 - Master's Touch (Set Bonus Skill):
-  - Changed from triggering on critical hits to triggering on hitting weak spots.
+  - Activation condition changed to "on weakspot hits" (was "on Critical hits").

 ### ──────────【 Equipment 】────────── ###